ceydaduzgec/fastapi-scraper/notes.md

 # Notes

+- I didn't want to expose id that I use in the db hence id and download_id are different

+# Questions
+- db: Session = Depends(get_db) Dependency Injection ?????
 - Which would be better: store progress on db or calculate on the fly? pros and cons?
   - calculate on the fly:
     - pros: no need to store progress on db